vivid-planet/comet/docs/docs/migration/migration-from-v6-to-v7.md

 ### Add `aspectRatio` to `PixelImageBlock` and `Image`

 Previously, there was a default aspect ratio of `16x9`.
-This has repeatedly led to incorrectly displayed images on the site.
+This has repeatedly led to incorrectly displayed images.

 Now `aspectRatio` is required and must be added to `PixelImageBlock` and `Image`.
 **Consider which aspect ratio should be used.**